Librarika/manual/docs/cataloging.md

 ## E-Books

 You can upload one or more pdf or e-pub files for each of your e-book item in your catalog.
 In order to upload e-books, you must have e-book subscription enabled.
+To learn more about e-book hosting please visit at [https://librarika.com/spages/faq#ebooks] [e-book]

 ### Add E-Book